kaba-labs/.github/profile/README.md

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
 A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.

 We are looking for fellow sientists to join us on a mission of prevention.
 Using our current knowleadge and technology cybersecurity prevention is not only possible but steps away.
-Join us if you love any of these: AI, Security, Web Technologies, WebASM, Containers, Genetic Engineering, CRISPR or even just playing Chess. **jobs@kabacorp.com**
+Join us if you love any of these: AI, Security, Web Technologies, WebASM, Containers, Genetic Engineering, CRISPR or even just playing Chess. **jobs@kabacorp.com** No degree or level of education nessesary - just skill, motivation (provided in part by us with equity) and determination.

 ## The Plan